THREEhundo/dom-manipulation/Tic-Tac-Toe/README.md

   Problem -> Need to find mode of gameboard array Solution -> Added mode method to board module.
               *Just calling the board mode method will return the function.
 It needs assignment, and then calling to run!*
+              Added logic for draw state to always produce 'O' so that 'X' is placed on the board following a draw state.
   Problem -> reduce() did handle draw state.
   Solution -> Replaced >= with > in mode method.